A Brief Description

 The worship conducted in our assemblies is also in keeping with the New Testament pattern.
 We assemble every Sunday morning to eat the Lord’s Supper (Acts 20:7; 1 Corinthians 11:17-34); sing psalms, hymns, and spiritual songs (Ephesians 5:19; Colossians 3:16); pray together (Acts 2:42; 1 Corinthians 14:14-17); give money to support the Lord’s work (1 Corinthians 16:1-2); and study the Bible (Acts 11:26; Acts 20:7).
 Every aspect of our worship is in keeping with the principle, “let all things be done for edification” (1 Corinthians 14:26).
 We also assemble together on Sunday nights and Wednesday nights, because we want additional opportunities to worship God and study His word.

 The work we do as a church is very different than what you might find in some churches, for two key reasons: 1.
 As is the case with our organization and worship, we insist on following the New Testament pattern.
 2. We make a distinction between the work of the church collectively, and the work of individual Christians (1 Timothy 5:16).
 We do not have any social or recreational programs, and we do not use our funds to support secular education.
-These have their place, of course, but not in the work of the church collectively.
-Like the local churches in the New Testament, the bulk of our work involves spreading the gospel—locally and anywhere else opportunities afford.
+It's great when fellow-Christians can spend time together socially, but that's not the work of the church collectively.
+Individuals can provide those opportunities, which allows the church to devote its resources to the greatest work of all--spreading the gospel, locally and anywhere else opportunities afford.

 The Christians who make up this congregation are far from perfect people, but we do believe a perfect plan has been provided, and we intend to follow that plan as closely as we can.
 Please make your plans to visit with us as soon as possible.